katjam/healthy-code-happy-people/presentation/SLIDES.md

 ```

 Note:

-- Just looked at the view in Elm.
-- Here's a quick look at the state machine
 - The biggest differences between the 2 is Elm's types and the fact that the wiring is all there with Elm
 - With Redux you have to connect the components to the store and the actions/ reducers
 - and do a little more keeping track of which state is new and old / current initial